 Somewhere around this week, your caregiver may schedule a fetal anatomy ultrasound.
-This test helps them identify and anomalies in the growing fetus that may warrant further investigation.
+This test helps them identify anomalies in the growing fetus that may warrant further investigation.
 For you, this means potentially finding out the gender of your little one.
-If you don't want to know the gender it is best to inform the technician and your caregiver early and often to avoid a slip of information from happening.
+If you don't want to know the gender, it is best to inform the technician and your caregiver early and often to avoid a slip of information from happening.
 You may also want to avoid looking at the ultrasound, as a penis is often readily identifiable even by the layperson.

 - American Pregnancy Association - Week 18